 There may be occasions when the sending laboratory (Filler) needs to transmit and ELR message for reportable results that did not originate from their facility.
 Examples include when the specimen is forwarded by the Filler to a reference lab or to another lab as a “pass-through” test.
 The criterion for reporting results that did not originate with the sender is beyond the scope of this IG, and needs to be negotiated between the Sender and their local public health jurisdiction.

-The laboratory from where the reportable laboratory results originated must be identified in OBX.23 (Performing Organization Name), OBX.24 (Performing Organization Address).
-Additionally, if populated, OBX.25 (Performing Organization Medical Director) must be the name associated with this laboratory.
+The laboratory where the reportable laboratory results originated from must be identified in OBX.23 (Performing Organization Name) and OBX.24 (Performing Organization Address).
+Additionally, if populated, OBX.25 (Performing Organization Medical Director) must be the name associated with the same laboratory listed in OBX-23 and OBX-24.

-The following Testing scenario gives context for the example ELR message below:
+The following Testing scenario gives context for the example ELR message below (The ellipses represent uncompleted details):

 A Clinician submits a stool sample the Filler lab for an enteric culture.
 The Filler lab performs the necessary culture, isolates Salmonella, and forwards the isolate and original sample to their state public health lab for confirmation and serotyping.
 The state public health sends a report back the Filler lab identifying Salmonella Typhimurium.
-The Filler lab send an ELR message to their local health jurisdiction with both their findings and the state lab’s findings.
+The Filler lab sends an ELR message to their local health jurisdiction with both their findings and the state lab’s findings.

 MSH…